bogaziciai/assignment/README.md

 button there.
 <img src="/media/1-clone-repository.gif">

-If you are on command line,
+If you are on command line:

 `git clone https://github.com/bogaziciai/assignment.git`

 #### Create new branch